Health Care Guide Information

 • Frequent High-grade fever

-• Chills before fever develop
+• Chills before the fever develops

 • High pulse rate (tachycardia)